top of page

 Our heart moves our blood, but we do not have a pump that moves our lymph.
 Our movement helps move the lymph along.
 This is why exercise is so important.
 For moving the lymph it does not need to be aerobic exercise.
 Research shows that just walking for 20 minutes can reduce inflammation!

-So set the timer on your smart phone to 10 minutes.
+So set the timer on your phone to 10 minutes.
 Go take a walk.
 When the timer rings, turn around and walk back.
 Don’t try to do more.
 Make taking a walking break easy so you will easily go out again for a 20 minute walk.

 Stress and Inflammation